Traveling Tips For Majuli – The Largest River Island

 Majuli island

-Majuli river island is at the confluence of Brahmaputra river and Kherkutia Xuti.
+Majuli River Island is at the confluence of the Brahmaputra River and Kherkutia Xuti.
 Kherkutia Xuti is an anabranch of the River Brahmaputra and Subansiri River.

-At the beginning of the last century, this island had an area of 1,250 square kilometres.
-Currently, it has an area of 352 square kilometres only.
+At the beginning of the last century, this island had an area of 1,250 square kilometers.
+Currently, it has an area of 352 square kilometers.
 The island has shrunk as the river Brahmaputra has engulfed the land area.
-The island was originally called Majoli.
-The island and the rivers surrounding the island have changed a lot, in course of time.
+The island was initially called Majoli.
+The island and the rivers surrounding the island have changed a lot, over time.

-This island district is considered the cultural capital of Assamese civilization for the last four to five centuries.
+This island district has been considered the cultural capital of Assamese civilization for the last four to five centuries.
 It’s the abode of Assamese Neo-Vaishnavites.
 Srimanta Sankardeva, a great social reformer visited the island in the 15th century and established many hermitages and monasteries.
 They are called satra.

 There are a lot of migratory birds in the winter season.
 Soil erosion is a major cause of worry for this island.
 The government is implementing some projects to avoid this problem.
 Afforestation efforts also helped in restoring some of the lost greenery.

 There are schools and colleges on the island.
-A few concrete houses have come upon the island even though most of the residents still reside in huts.
-The island does not have any industries and hence it is almost pollution-free, except for a few vehicles.
+A few concrete houses have come upon the island even though most residents still reside in huts.
+The island does not have any industries.
+Hence, it is almost pollution-free, except for a few vehicles.

-Namghar is the heart of the island, where locals assemble to sing, pray, and conduct religious functions.
-Raas Leela is the main festival of the island, conducted during the month of November.
+Namghar is the island’s heart, where locals assemble to sing, pray, and conduct religious functions.
+Raas Leela is the main festival of the island, in November.
 It is one of the most colorful festivals in India.

 Jadav Payeng’s forestation efforts on the Malai Forest

-Jadav Payeng is one of the main architects (Ii may be better to call him the lone architect) of the forest called Molai forest, which was named after him.
-It comprises an area of around 1,360 acres or 550 hectares on the Majuli island.
+Jadav Payeng is one of the main architects (Ii may be better to call him the lone architect) of the forest called Molai Forest, which was named after him.
+It comprises around 1,360 acres or 550 hectares on the Majuli island.

-Jadav Payeng was honoured with Padma Shri (the fourth highest civilian award in India) in 2015 for his efforts in creating this forest.
+Jadav Payeng was honored with Padma Shri (the fourth-highest civilian award in India) in 2015 for creating this forest.

 This island forest now houses Indian rhinoceros, Bengal tigers, and over 100 species of deer and rabbits.
-Molai forest is home to monkeys and several species of birds, including a large number of vultures.
+Molai forest is home to monkeys and several species of birds, including many vultures.

 Economy of Majuli

 The economy of Majuli is mainly dependent on agriculture.
-Paddy is the main crop here in the island.
-There are more than 100 varies of paddy here, which are cultivated using organic farming methods.
+Paddy is the main crop here on the island.
+There are more than 100 varieties of paddy here, which are cultivated using organic farming methods.

 Fishing, Weaving of Handloom products, Pottery making, Mask making, etc., are the other main sources of income for the villagers of Majuli Assam.

-Mask making is an ancient form of art here.
+Mask-making is an ancient form of art here.
 Bambusa tulda (Jati Bamboo) is used for making the masks.
 These masks are usually 10 to 12 feet in height.
-These masks are used in Bhaona performances such as Sattriya Bhaona & Mukha Bhaona.
+These masks are used in Bhaona performances like Sattriya Bhaona & Mukha Bhaona.

 Muga Silk Sarees, once reserved only for the members of the royal families, is popular silk produced in the island and other parts of Assam.